femboyfin/dbdideas/survivor_perks.md

 ## [Fast Track](<https://deadbydaylight.wiki.gg/wiki/Fast_Track>) 📉 🗑️

-- Now uses an Activate Ability button and <!-- Do we need this next part? --> the Tokens are applied after repairing for **8 seconds**
+- Now uses an Activate Ability button
   - Makes the perk less RNG dependent and allows the survivor to hit Great Skill Checks on generators they don't want to apply their Fast Track stacks to.
 - Decreased tokens granted to **1 Token** *(was 1/2/3)* per hook, up to a maximum of **9 Tokens** *(was 9/18/27)*
   - To make the perk slightly more intuitive, we're moving the level variation to the % per stack which is functionally identical.
 1 stack for 1/2/3% at level 3 = 1/2/3% per stack, 1/2/3 stacks for 1% at level 3 is also 3%.